danc-data/SQL_Project_Jobs/README.md

 their market value.

 ### Closing Thoughts
 This project provides useful insights into the data-analyst job market.
-The findings from the analyses ultimately serve as an invaluable guide to more efficiently navigating career development.
+The findings from the analyses ultimately serve as an invaluable guide to more effectively navigating career development.

 However, the most important aspect of this project by far are the skills I have honed through many hours of practice on this project.

-These skills will now equip me to take on evermore challenging projects to give me real mastery over data into the future.
+These skills will now equip me to take on evermore challenging projects to strive towards mastery over data into the future.